infracost/infracost/README.md

       # add other required flags for infracost or envs for Terraform
     ```

-2. Use our free hosted API for cloud prices by registering for an API key:
+2. Use our free hosted Cloud Pricing API by registering for an API key:
     ```sh
     infracost register
     ```